MOMIN5/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-a simple command line game wrtten in Rust and Java
+A Simple command line Rock Papers Scissors game wrtten in Rust and Java